rolancerlaux/Data-Science/NLP_Animal_Crossing/README.md

 This code consists of an exploratory data analysis and the creation of a text classification model using NLPTK.

+**Question to be answered:** What is the correlation between the review and the rating?

 ## About the data:

 This dataset consists of reviews of the game Animal Crossing: New Horizons, below a summary of the features: